-If you want to experience vast, empty spaces with buildings in every shade of blue – a trip to Uzbekistan in 2019 should be on your bucket list.
+So, if you want to experience vast, empty spaces with buildings in every shade of blue – a trip to Uzbekistan should be on your bucket list.
 Here are a few good reasons to visit Uzbekistan, an unexplored true-blue destination.

 There is no dearth of ‘wow’ moments in the ancient cities of Uzbekistan.
 At each step, you will stop and marvel at the architecture, the intricate tile work, and the magnanimity of the buildings.
 Ceramics donning every possible shade of blue, from cobalt to cyan, adorn the grand monuments of this country – making it a true-blue destination!
 One of the oldest cities of Central Asia and the current capital, Tashkent is a living testament of Uzbekistan’s rich history and culture.
 Nearly 2000 years old, this city showcases the best of its past and the well-laid future.
 Khiva, Bukhara, and Samarkand, these splendid cities have played host to many traders and businessmen enroute the iconic Silk Road, and have been able to maintain their old-world charm.
 The Registan Square and Gur-e-Amir mausoleum in Samarkand, Po-i-Kalyan Mosque of Bukhara, and Ichan-Kala city of Khiva are the biggest showstoppers of Uzbekistan.
 It’s commendable to see that each monument is well-preserved and restored to their former glory.